What’s New in Atoti Python 0.7.3?

 Changed

 We collect telemetry data to help us understand the usage and performance of Atoti CE.
 This is non-personally identifiable information which details things like error messages, stack traces, and when and where (based on IP) sessions are create.
 Details regarding our telemetry capture are outlined in our EULA available on our website.
-Going forward, this feature can be disabled for paid users by installing the atoti-plus plugin.
+Going forward, this feature can be disabled for paid users by installing the Atoti-plus plugin.

 Deprecated